 Ploidy is unknown.

 Britton and Rose reported that the true type specimen for this Opuntia is from the bottoms of the Bill Williams River in AZ.
 Engelmann and Bigelow described a prickly pear cactus that had narrow cladodes.
 O.angustata and O.riparia are similar and may in fact represent the same taxon.
-O.riparia occurs further south (near Tucson, AZ and below).
-Also, we interpret O.angustata to be the same as O.magnarenesis described by Griffiths from Owens, AZ (near Wikieup, AZ), which does not have especially narrow cladodes.
+O.riparia occurs further south (near Tucson, AZ and south).
+Also, we interpret O.angustata to be the same as O.magnarenenesis described by Griffiths from Owens, AZ (near Wikieup, AZ), which does not have especially narrow cladodes.